nuthanc/microservice/README.md

 * Go to Google Cloud Console and select Cloud Build and click on Enable
 * Check on skaffold.yaml in the root dir of microservice for the Google cloud changes
 * Changes in build key(googleCloudBuild)

+### More Skaffold Updates
+* D 7-process:
+* Comment local push
+* Check the image name in the deployment files